-- 2.64 Probationers are then allocated to the available posts, taking account of the preferences they have expressed.
-Bord na Gàidhlig are invited to give their view on the proposed allocation of GME probationers before these are finalised. - 2.65 Education authorities should consider what additional steps they can take to secure GME teachers from their own workforce.
-They should consider a survey of the teaching workforce to identify the level of interest and ability in Gaelic, and to see if there are any teachers who would like to consider transferring from English medium education to GME.
-A template for this purpose is available from Bòrd na Gàidhlig. - 2.66 The STREAP Programme and the Gaelic Immersion for Teachers (GIfT) course are available to help teachers who wish to transfer from English medium education to GME.
+2.71 Probationers are then allocated to the available posts, taking account of the preferences they have expressed.
+Bord na Gaidhlig are invited to give their view on the proposed allocation of GME probationers before these are finalised.

+2.72 Education authorities should consider what additional steps they can take to secure GME teachers from their own existing workforce.
+They should regularly survey of their existing teaching workforce to identify the level of interest and ability in Gaelic, and to see-determine whether there are any teachers who would like to consider transferring from English medium education to GME.
+A template for this purpose is available from Bord na Gàidhlig.
+Education authorities should consider providing information within adverts for vacant teaching posts to ensure that such posts are attractive to prospective applicants; for example, highlighting that consideration could be given to Housing Relocation Allowance, potential promotion structures within the education authority, CLPL opportunities and teacher support such as the provision of Gaelic-speaking Pupil Support Assistants.

+2.73 The STREAP Programme and the Gaelic Immersion for Teachers (GIfT) A range of courses are available to help teachers who wish to transfer from English medium education to GME.
+Further details on the process and potential funding support is available from Bord na Gàidhlig.
+Education authorities should promote Gaelic immersion course opportunities annually.
 Some education authorities also offer courses to support teachers who would like to introduce GLE classes into the primary school.
 Teachers interested in receiving any of these opportunities should contact their education authority.
-Where an education authority supports a teacher who wishes to transfer to GME, either by the STREAP programme or the GIfT course, every effort should be made to ensure a Gaelic teaching position is secured on completion of the course.
+Where an education authority supports a teacher who wishes to transfer to GME, either by the STREAP programme or the CIFT course every effort should be made to ensure a Gaelic teaching position is secured on completion of the relevant course.